-Some businesses, including financial institutions and publicly regulated companies, are required by law to make sure their employees are properly educated in specific areas pertaining to their industry.
+Many businesses, including financial institutions and publicly regulated companies, are required by law to make sure their employees are properly educated in specific areas pertaining to their industry.
 This kind of training is often referred to as compliance training.
 If you’re an e-learning developer, you’ve likely had to create these types of courses.
 They typically cover topics such as workplace discrimination, ethics training, bribery prevention, and data security—crucial information that employees need to know to do their jobs correctly and avoid breaking laws.

 Use the Continue Block

 As I mentioned earlier, one important consideration for e-learning developers creating compliance training is making sure learners can’t skip any content.
-This can be accomplished easily using the Continue block.
+This can be accomplished easily using the continue block.

 - None (Always Show Button): The Continue button is always visible.
 Learners can click on it anytime to move to the next block.

-- Complete All Blocks Above: The Continue button is disabled until learners complete all blocks above the Continue block.
+- Complete All Blocks Above: The Continue button is disabled until learners complete all blocks above the continue block.

-- Complete Block Directly Above: The Continue button is disabled until learners complete the block directly above the Continue block.
+- Complete Block Directly Above: The Continue button is disabled until learners complete the block directly above the continue block.

 Enable Restricted Navigation

-In addition to restricting your course navigation, you may want to include restricted navigation on any videos you’ve included so that learners can’t skip ahead through video content with the seekbar.
-To restrict navigation in a video, simply go to the Settings tab for the video in question and disable “Allow forward seeking”.
-Your learner will no longer be able to use the seekbar to skip content.
+On top of restricting your course navigation, you might want to restrict navigation on any videos you’ve included so that learners can’t skip ahead through video content with the seekbar.
+To restrict navigation in a video, simply go to the settings tab for the video in question and disable Allow Forward Seeking.

 Require a Passing Score on the Quiz

 First of all, you can control course navigation by requiring learners to pass a quiz before moving on to the next lesson.
-Just move open up your Quiz lesson, click the Settings option and switch “Require Passing Score to Continue” to the On position.When this setting is enabled, learners must achieve the passing score you define to advance to the next lesson in the course.
+Just open up your quiz, click the Settings option, and switch “Require Passing Score to Continue” to the on position.

 Another way to make sure your compliance courses are as effective as possible is to require that learners score 100 percent on the final quiz, and give them unlimited attempts.
-This will force the learner to repeat the quiz until they answer the questions correctly, which is about as certain as you can be that learners have understood the correct information.
+This will force learners to repeat the quiz until they answer the questions correctly, which is about as certain as you can be that learners have understood the correct information.

-Have any tips of your own for creating compliance courses with Rise, post them in the comments below!
+Have any tips of your own for creating compliance courses with Rise 360?
+Please add them in the comments below!

 Want to try something you learned here, but don’t have Articulate 360?
 Start a free 30-day trial, and come back to E-Learning Heroes regularly for more helpful advice on everything related to e-learning.
 If you have any questions, please share them in the comments.